rlucioni/recipes/recipes/hario-switch.md

 ## Ingredients

-- 24 grams coffee, ground fine, near cupping setting (20ish on an Encore burr grinder)
+- 30 grams coffee, ground fine, near cupping setting
-- 400 grams boiling water, plus extra for warming brewer and rinsing filter
+- 430 grams boiling water, plus extra for preheating brewer and rinsing filter

 ## Instructions

-1. Warm brewer and rinse filter by filling with hot water and letting sit a few minutes.
+1. Preheat brewer and rinse filter by filling with hot water and letting sit a few minutes.
 Drain.
-2. Add coffee, shake to settle.
-Add water, ensuring no dry pockets of coffee remain.
-Steep 2 minutes.
+2. Add coffee, then water.
+Swirl and/or stir to make sure there aren't any dry pockets.
+Steep 5 minutes.
-3. Stir.
-Wait about 15 seconds.
-Open switch to drain.
+3. Open switch to drain.

 Wait for drawdown to finish, then serve.
 Can also add water then coffee for faster drawdown.
+To make iced coffee, use 2/3 the amount of hot water (about 290 grams), then stir in the remaining as ice (about 140 grams).